 Best place to stay in SF for: Upscale shopping and great transportation

-Pros: Central location, great transportation, lots of hotel options, upscale shopping and restaurants, Holiday magic, nearby entertainment venues
+Pros: Central location, convenient transportation, upscale shopping and restaurants, holiday magic, entertainment venues

-If staying at a Union Square, San Francisco hotel, you will probably want to spend the majority of your time away from it.
-Union Square does have museums, art galleries, and plenty of restaurants to offer; it simply lacks much of San Francisco’s charm.
-For any of our famous Victorian architecture, quirky culture, or even waterfront activities, you will need to visit other neighborhoods.
+The truth is, if you stay at a Union Square, San Francisco hotel, you’ll probably want to spend most of your time away from it!
+Union Square has museums, art galleries, and restaurants to offer, but it lacks much of San Francisco’s charm.
+To see SF’s famous Victorian architecture, quirky culture, or even waterfront activities, you’ll need to visit other neighborhoods.

 The great thing is that travel from Union Square is just so easy!
-You can get anywhere quickly from here.
-There are a ton of great hotel options here too, many with incredible city views.
+There are a lot of great hotel options, too, many with incredible city views.
 This makes Union Square a popular option for tourists, if not the most inspiring one.

 Union Square, San Francisco Hotel Recommendations